Through the ages, money has taken various forms – from gold and silver through to the two types of money used today: cash and bank deposits.

 Money has taken many forms over the ages and around the world.
 Gold is perhaps the first object that comes to mind.
 But more unusual items such as feathers, stone wheels and even teeth have also been used as a store of wealth across the ages.
 In ancient Egypt, people would take their grain to warehouses or grain banks for safe keeping and transfer grain to other people’s accounts as a way to settle debt.

 Cowry shells with their attractive appearance and the ease with which they can be counted, were a particularly popular form of money in ancient times.
 Their use stretching across many parts of Asia and Africa.

 What’s the difference between commodity and fiat money?

 Historically, as trade increased through the centuries, commodity money such as gold and silver was used in most countries.
 In the 16th century, goldsmiths began storing gold coins for customers and issuing them with receipts, which could be converted back into gold on demand.

-Carrying precious metals around is a considerable physical burden, though.
-Over time, people started to use the receipts given to them by goldsmiths instead.
-In other words, these receipts became a form of money themselves – and forerunners of the banknotes used today.
+Carrying precious metals around is a considerable physical burden.
+Over time, people started to use the receipts instead.
+These receipts became a form of money themselves – and forerunners of the banknotes used today.

-The Bank of England – the UK’s central bank – has been issuing banknotes for more than 300 years.
+We have been issuing banknotes for more than 300 years.
 For most of that time, banknotes could be exchanged, on demand, for the equivalent amount of gold.
 But the link between banknotes and gold, known as the Gold Standard, finally ended in 1931.
-Since then, banknotes have been a form of fiat money: money that is not convertible to gold or any other asset.
+Since then, banknotes have been a form of 'fiat money': money that is not convertible to gold or any other asset.

 One advantage of a system that uses fiat money is that the amount of money in circulation can be responsive to changing economic conditions.
 This can support the smooth functioning of the economy.
 By contrast, the total amount of money circulating in the economy during the Gold Standard was ultimately limited by the amount of gold that could be mined.